mozilla/releasewarrior/how-tos/relpro.md

   about releases.

 ### when
-* immediately after running `publish in Balrog` human decision step
+* immediately after running `publish release` human decision step

 ### how
 * Releases are needed to be marked as shipped on Ship It.
 To do so, visit